Formatting rule for time

 3 digits].

-The number of digits here means the precision after the decimal separator, so 1=tenths, 2=hundredths, and 3=thousandths.
+The number of digits here means the precision after the decimal point, so 1=tenths, 2=hundredths, and 3=thousandths.

 See the